-- You opt out of CWELCC before the federal/provincial agreement ends. - A project is delayed for an unreasonable length of time. - Substantial changes to the scope are made after funding has been approved. - The approved project is not completed. - The approved project ceases operation, dissolves, is sold or otherwise disposed of.
-Projects with documented serious viability concerns could be exempted from this provision at Peel's discretion. - Funding is not used according to the terms of the Start-up Grant Funding Agreement. - Funding was used to generate a revenue or contribute (directly or indirectly) to reserves, surplus, profit and/or retained earnings as applicable. - Funding was used for expenses that were supported by other federal, provincial, or regional programs or grants / discounts. - You close permanently or your agency's or program's assets are sold in an asset sale within 12 months of receipt of funding. - Other circumstances as outlined in the Start-up Grant Funding Agreement.
+- You opt out of Peel's CWELCC program before the end of the term of your Start-up Grant Funding Agreement. - A project is delayed for an unreasonable length of time.

+- Substantial changes to the scope are made after funding has been approved. - The approved project is not completed. - The approved project ceases operation, dissolves, is sold or otherwise disposed of.
+Projects with documented serious viability concerns could be exempted from this provision at Peel's discretion. - Funding is misused and/or not used according to the terms of the Start-up Grant Funding Agreement. - Funding was used to generate a revenue or contribute (directly or indirectly) to reserves, surplus, profit and/or retained earnings as applicable. - Funding was used for expenses that were supported by other federal, provincial, or regional programs or grants/discounts. - You close permanently or your agency's or program's assets are sold in an asset sale before the end of the term of your Start-up Grant Funding Agreement. - Other circumstances as outlined in the Start-up Grant Funding Agreement.